keckothedragon/crypto-bank/README.md

 createCrypto takes one argument: the name of the crypto.
 It then creates a crypto with that name.
 If the user already has created a crypto, they are not allowed to make another crypto.
 Also keep in mind that the names cannot have spaces in them due to the way Discord's commands work.

 ### deleteCrypto
 deleteCrypto does not take any arguments.
-It gives a dialogue to the user to make them confirm they want to delete their crypto, then passes the torch off to confirmDeletion and cancelDeletion.
-The awaiting confirmations are stored in a pickle file.

-### confirmDeletion
-confirmDeletion does not take any arguments.
-If the user has a deletion that is awaiting confirmation, it will occur.
-If not, the user will be notified and nothing will happen.
+It will delete the user's crypto if they own one.
+After using this command, restoreCrypto can be used to restore a deleted crypto.
+Keep in mind that if a user deletes a crypto then creates a new one, it can no longer be restored.

-### cancelDeletion
+### restoreCrypto
-cancelDeletion does not take any arguments.
-If the user has a deletion that is awaiting confirmation, it will be cancelled.
-If not, the user will be notified and nothing will happen.
+restoreCrypto does not take any arguments.
+It will restore a previously deleted crypto if the user does not have one.
+If the user has created a crypto since they originally deleted a crypto, they will not be able to restore it.

 ### listCrypto
 listCrypto does not take any arguments. listCrypto will show the names of all crypto stored.